softbalanced/atomicswap/README.md

 watching for the relevant transactions, it is highly recommended to read this README in its entirety before attempting to use these tools.
-The sections below explain the principles on which the tools operate, the instructions for how to use them safely, and an example swap between Decred and Bitcoin.
+The sections below explain the principles on which the tools operate, the instructions for how to use them safely, and an example swap between Ballanced and Bitcoin.

 ## Build instructions